Deciding between seat-based and usage-based pricing

 Your sellers are trying to convince your customers why they should buy more, and your customers are trying to convince your sellers why they can’t commit to that.

-It costs everytime you use the platform
+It costs every time you use the platform

 The beauty of the usage based model is you only pay when you use the platform.